machine-drivers/docker-machine-driver-xhyve/README.md

 `docker-machine-xhyve` also `xhyve` does not implement shared folder system.
 Please use the existing protocol for the time being, such as `NFS`.

+`docker-machine-xhyve` can create a `NFS` share automatically for you, but this feature is highly experimental.
+To use it specify `--xhyve-experimental-nfs-share` when creating your machine.

 ### Get state use `ssh`, do not know real vm state
 `docker-machine-xhyve` checking vm state use send `exit 0` on `ssh`.
 but, that is not real state of vm.